-- 1. Applicants are strongly encouraged to submit a BAD.
+- 1. Applicants are strongly encouraged to submit a BAD (Biological Assessment Data).
 Trial reports should be submitted and if a BAD is not submitted, the applicant is obliged to provide information on the origin of the data summarized in the various tables/figures of the dRR.
-The dRR should be a concise summary of the BAD and if a BAD is not submitted a concise summary of the supporting data.
+The dRR should be a concise summary of the BAD and if a BAD is not submitted, it is a concise summary of the supporting data.
 A dRR with all sections must be submitted. - 2.
-The applicants can ask for label extension but only for uses already authorized in at least one of the countries in the Northern zone.

-- 3. The applicants are required to provide an overview of the current authorizations in the Northern zone either as a table inserted in the dRR or by providing the current GAP tables (in English) for each of the concerned countries in the zone.
+The applicants can ask for label extension but only for use already authorized in at least one of the countries in the Northern zone. - 3.
+The applicants are required to provide an overview of the current authorizations in the Northern zone either as a table inserted in the dRR or by providing the current GAP tables (in English) for each of the concerned countries in the zone.
 Labels in local language are not sufficient documentation. - 4.
 The countries in the Northern zone belong to two EPPO zones (Maritime and North-East) and if the applicant applies for authorization in both zones, efficacy data from both zones should be submitted.
 However, as mentioned in the EPPO Standard P1/241 Guidance on Comparable Climate 'data from other zones may in any case be considered acceptable if the actual prevailing conditions are comparable'.
 It is up to the applicant to justify that data from one EPPO zone is acceptable for registration in the other EPPO zone.
 Data from other zones than the Maritime and the North-East zone should not be included in the dRR. - 5.
 Dose extrapolation of +/- 10% are accepted without further justification.
 Other extrapolations should be justified in the dRR.
-Concerning extrapolation between pest species and crops, the applicant should consult the Guidance on requirements for efficacy data for zonal evaluation of a plant protection product in the Northern Zone. - 6.
-If the active ingredient is candidate for substitution, the starting point for Comparative Assessment (CA) is efficacy.
+Concerning acceptable extrapolations between pest species and crops, the applicant should consult the Guidance on requirements for efficacy data for zonal evaluation of a plant protection product in the Northern Zone and the Annex 1: Minimum number of trials to be conducted in the Northern Zone. - 6.
+If the active substance is candidate for substitution, the starting point for Comparative Assessment (CA) is efficacy.
 CA is a national issue and not a zonal issue and the data/justification for maintaining the product on the market should be included in the National Addenda, and not in the core assessment.
+Comparative assessment dossier should be submitted according to the Guidance document on Comparative Assessment and Substitution of Plant Protection products in accordance with Regulation (EC) No 1107/2009 (SANCO/11507/2013) by applicant.
+All member states do their own CA assessment and decision nationally.